-To help you plan your culinary adventure in the Philippines, here's a list of the best foodie destinations in the country that you should add to your itinerary and you can enjoy even as rainy season activities in the Philippines:
+To help you plan your food trip in the Philippines, here's a list of the best food tourism destinations in the Philippines that you should add to your itinerary and you can enjoy even as rainy season activities in the Philippines:

 A prominent province in the country’s Calabarzon region, Laguna is widely known for its hot spring resorts and delicious snack delicacies.